Please click on a question below to see the answer.

 Q: It is my first time and I am nervous.
 Do I have to participate?

 A: We understand that the first time you attend group can be anxiety-provoking.
 There is never pressure to participate.
 You are welcome to just absorb the conversation around you.
 Remember that everyone in the group came for the first time at one point, and you can wait to participate until you feel ready to do so.
-Click here to read a client’s story about her first time at Sheena’s Place.
+Click here to read a client’s story about their first time at Sheena’s Place.
+Additionally, you can register for a free virtual info session prior to attending your first group, where you can ask our Registrars questions and learn about what happens in a group session.

 Q: I think my family member/friend/co-worker has an eating disorder.
 How do I discuss it with them?